 Our Why: Bringing the Norman and Sims elementary communities together will build on the unity, strength and momentum of the currently co-located students.
 This consolidation will help support our district's underserved Black and Hispanic elementary school students, who will benefit from the access and opportunities created by combining teaching staff, academic resources and programs.
-The district will dedicate resources toward directly affecting racial and socio-economic disparities in literacy, suspensions, gifted and talented placement, graduation rates and more.
+The district will dedicate resources toward directly affecting racial and socio-economic disparities in literacy, gifted and talented placement, and more.
 This consolidation addresses the challenges of declining enrollment at each school while offering a thriving learning community better equipped to attract area students not currently enrolled in Austin ISD.

-- Creating modern, flexible, inspiring learning spaces. - Combining resources and talents into one school, improving student outcomes and success. - Providing students more academic and after-school program opportunities.
+- · Creating modern, flexible, inspiring learning spaces. - Combining resources and talents into one school, improving student outcomes and success. - Providing students more academic and after-school program opportunities.

-Scenario Summary

-M leets Guiding Principles 🔷 😢 🔷 🕘
+Meets Guiding Principles

-A nticipated Date

-Sp oring of the 2020-21 school year
+Spring semester of the 2020-21 school year

-C ampuses in this Scenario

-N orman & Sims Elementary
+Norman & Sims Elementary

-Fi nancial Implications
+Academic Program Cost.......\$1.6 MILLION Includes:

-In • F • (• F • (cademic Program Cost \$1.6 MILLION cludes: Full-time Parent Support Specialist Families First Expanded Hours, open 6 a.m.-6:30 p.m.
-Communities in Schools Read By Three Professional Development Cultural Proficiency and Inclusiveness Professional Development Special Education Systems
+- Full-time Parent Support Specialist

+- Families First Expanded Hours, open 6 a.m.-6:30 p.m.
-Re eallocated 2017 Bond Funds\$213,000

-D eferred Maintenance Cost Avoidance\$8.7 MILLION

-Aı nnual Operations & Maintenance Savings
+- · Communities in Schools

+- Read By Three Professional Development

+- Cultural Proficiency and Inclusiveness Professional Development

+- Special Education Systems

-No te: All financial information is estimated based on current conditions.
+Note: All financial information is estimated based on current conditions and reflects actual remaining 2017 Bond funds available.